The role of knowing and acknowledging the spiritual self in building harmonious and flourishing global communities.

-In 2016 annual conference of CAMFT I was surprised to receive a ribbon acknowledging my 25th years of practice serving as a licensed marriage, Family and Child Therapist.
-When I look further back, I see the hope and passion for transformation of our global community into a cohesive and unified village was alway at the center of my education.
-No wonder to see how this attraction and curiosity has brought me through years of work as a dedicated parent, and an educational consultant with schools in many parts of the world.
-The more I gain knowledge and experience as a therapist focusing on the liberating role of the spiritual self in all human relations and endeavors, the more I am convinced of the transforming effect of integration of social, emotional and spiritual learning in school curriculums.
+At the 2016 annual conference of CAMFT, I was surprised to receive a ribbon acknowledging my 25th year of practice serving as a licensed marriage, Family, and Child Therapist.
+When I look further back, I see the hope and passion for the transformation of our global community into a cohesive and unified village were always at the center of my education.
+No wonder to see how this attraction and curiosity have brought me through years of work as a dedicated parent, and an educational consultant with schools in many parts of the world.
+The more I gain knowledge and experience as a therapist focusing on the liberating role of the spiritual self in all human relations and endeavors, the more I am convinced of the transforming effect of integration of social, emotional, and spiritual learning in school curriculums.

-Likewise my 5 college graduated and enthusiastic interns came to work with me mostly in order to know their own spiritual self and soon they discovered how the process will impact every aspect of their lives and their identity as a global citizen.
+Likewise, my 5 colleges graduates and enthusiastic interns came to work with me mostly in order to know their own spiritual selves, and soon they discovered how the process will impact every aspect of their lives and their identity as global citizens.
 Looking back they gladly share how their own outlook and habits of life and relations have been transformed from a tribal identity to a global one appreciating unity in diversity.

 In a publication called American Education: A Work In Progress, by Rebecca Isenhart HS 102-103 Professors Erika Williams and Wendy Walters May 4, 2011, we read:

 “Research has proven that students from essentially the same low-income demographic in different cities perform at vastly different levels based on school and teacher quality.”